 Without fail the minute your wheels touch the interstate someone is whining they are hungry or needs to go to the bathroom.
 Finding a healthy and nutritious snack option at the 7/11 can be a difficult task.

-Junkless Granola Bars
+Granola and Protein Bars

 This particular snack is great for when you have a rest stop during your travels.
 Feeding a child a fruit cup in the car will likely result in a delicious, sticky, juicy, mess.
-As much as I like to think I will take out my knife and cut up the fresh fruit that we bring, reality is that I won’t.
+As much as I like to think I will take out my knife and cut up the fresh fruit that we bring, the reality is that I won’t.

 Bananas and Cuties

 Literally the golden children of fruit.
 The only fruit in my mind that travels well with a toddler.
-While all food inevitably ends up all over the car seat and in the car, the bananas and cuties you can portion out in small bites, feed it to them while driving and won’t need a knife to cut up.
+While all food inevitably ends up all over the car seat and in the car, the bananas and cuties you can portion out in small bites, feed it to them while driving, and won’t need a knife to cut up.
 They also don’t need to go in a cooler and be kept right up in the front of the car for easy accessibility.

-Let’s face it when traveling I need a little something sweet.
-Bark Thins are the ideal little chocolate bites I need to get me through the construction delays, aggressive drivers and overall stresses of being on the road with kids.
-With little pieces of almonds or pumpkin seeds I deem this slightly healthier than a Kit-Kat Bar.
+Let’s face it when traveling you may need a little something sweet.
+Bark Thins are the ideal little chocolate bites I need to get me through the construction delays, aggressive drivers, and overall stresses of being on the road with kids.
+With little pieces of almonds or pumpkin seeds, I deem this slightly healthier than a Kit-Kat Bar.
 This snack is for mommy only, and mommy doesn’t share.
 I will often transfer “mommy snacks” into a different, undesirable bag so little eyes have no idea what I’m noshing on.
-“No children, you don’t want these dried prunes….”
+“No children, these are dried prunes.”

-Organic Gerber Lil Crunchies
+Traveling Snacks For Baby: Organic Gerber Lil Crunchies

 Everyone has their favorite salty snack and this is mine.
 Pack a salty snack that you would enjoy.
 I don’t feel as shameful after eating Veggie Straw then I do after I eat Cheetos.
-The cheesy fingers and remnants is a reminder of the devouring that happened hours earlier.
+The cheesy fingers and remnants are a reminder of the devouring that happened hours earlier.

 Nut Butter Pouches

 Need a protein punch or something to hold little tummies for a more than a few minutes?
 Your favorite nut butter in squeezable form, no jar!
-It squeezes into little and big mouths with ease or on other snacks
+It squeezes into little and big mouths with ease or on other snacks.

-A friend of mine gave me a few different packs of these nuts mixes for a road trip and I have been addicted every since.
+A friend of mine gave me a few different packs of these nuts mixes for a road trip and I have been addicted ever since.
 The flavor is outstanding and they are trail mix options as well.
 If you haven’t tried them yet, you are missing out.
 Grab a bag the next time you are in the snack aisle or just order them here!

 Crunchmaster Multi-Seed Crackers

-These gluten free crackers will change the way you snack forever.
+These gluten-free crackers will change the way you snack forever.
 The seeds and crunch will leave you coming back for more.
 Check out the Protein Snack Crackers for those looking for something a little more substantial.

 After you have bombarded the snack aisle and stocked up be sure to have a little basket or bag to keep them in for easy access on the road.
 If you don’t feel like bringing the entire box or package of a snack, consider using smaller plastic containers or Ziploc bags.
 That way you are only bringing what you need and it saves space.
 Assemble them in the basket and voila!
 Instant road trip snack pack!

-Don’t forget to bring hand sanitizer, napkins, baby wipes, a few Ziploc bags, plastic utensils and a grocery bag with you.
+Don’t forget to bring hand sanitizer, napkins, baby wipes, a few Ziploc bags, plastic utensils, and a grocery bag with you.
 The grocery bag acts as a wonderful trashcan.